DENVER BIKE TRAILS

 - Paved trails connect to hundreds of additional miles of dirt trails, offering mountain bike adventures

-- Bike trails take riders to dozens of notable attractions, including Cherry Creek Shopping District, the REI Flagship Store and Red Rocks Amphitheatre and Park
+- Bike trails take riders to dozens of notable attractions, including Cherry Creek Shopping District and Red Rocks Amphitheatre and Park

 - Learn About Denver's pioneering bikesharing program Denver B-Cycle at DenverBcycle.com.